arifYP/Bash-Scripting/README.md

+# 🐧 Bash Scripting for Beginners

+## 📘 What is Bash Scripting?

+**Bash Scripting** is a way to automate tasks using the Bash shell.
+Bash (Bourne Again SHell) is the most common shell used in Linux and macOS.
+Bash scripts are text files that contain a series of commands, executed in order.

+---

+## 💡 Why Learn Bash Scripting?

+- ✅ Automate repetitive tasks
+- ✅ Manage systems efficiently
+- ✅ Improve productivity as a DevOps or Linux user
+- ✅ Schedule tasks using `cron`
+- ✅ Works in almost every Linux/Unix environment

+---

 # 🔤 String Operations in Bash Scripting

 Welcome to this beginner-friendly Bash scripting lab focused on **String Operations**.
 Working with strings is essential in Bash for tasks like text manipulation, automation, and system scripting.